walfie/vtubestudio-cli/README.md

 # vtubestudio-cli (`vts`)

-CLI tool for interacting with the [VTube Studio API] in a one-shot manner.
-It connects to the websocket, authenticates, performs one or two requests, and then exits.
+CLI tool for sending one-off requests to the [VTube Studio API].
+It connects to the websocket, authenticates, performs one or two other requests, and then disconnects and exits.

 The primary use case is to do infrequent actions such as triggering hotkeys or registering custom parameters, without needing to establish a long-running